jcoleman/JCAutocompletingSearch/README.markdown

 to your `Podfile` and run `pod install`.

 Alternately, you can add all of the files contained in this project's `Library` directory to your Xcode project.
 If your project does not use ARC, you will need to enable ARC on these files.
+You can enabled ARC per-file by adding the -fobjc-arc flag, as described on [a common StackOverflow question](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project).

 Licence
 -------